CLIPS

-CLIPS is a public domain software tool for building expert systems.
-The name is an acronym for "C Language Integrated Production System."
+CLIPS (C Language Integrated Production System) is a public-domain software tool for building expert systems.
 The syntax and name were inspired by Charles Forgy's OPS5.
-The first versions of CLIPS were developed starting in 1985 at NASA-Johnson Space Center (as an alternative for existing system ART*Inference) until the mid-1990s when the development group's responsibilities ceased to focus on expert system technology.
-The original name of the project was "NASA's AI Language" (NAIL).
+The first versions of CLIPS were developed starting in 1985 at the NASA Johnson Space Center (as an alternative for existing system ART*Inference) until 1996, when the development group's responsibilities ceased to focus on expert system technology.
+The original name of the project was NASA's AI Language (NAIL).

-CLIPS was probably the most widely used expert system tool as of 2005.
-CLIPS itself is written in C, extensions can be written in C, and CLIPS can be called from C. Its syntax resembles that of the programming language Lisp.
+As of 2005, CLIPS was probably the most widely used expert system tool.
+CLIPS is written in C, extensions can be written in C, and CLIPS can be called from C. Its syntax resembles that of the programming language Lisp.

-CLIPS incorporates a complete object-oriented language for writing expert systems.
-COOL combines the programming paradigms of procedural, object oriented and logical (theorem proving) languages.
+CLIPS incorporates a complete object-oriented programming language for writing expert systems.
+COOL combines the programming paradigms of procedural, object oriented, and logic programming (automated theorem proving) languages.

 Facts and rules

 CLIPS uses forward chaining.
 Like other expert system languages, CLIPS deals with rules and facts.
 Various facts can make a rule applicable.
 An applicable rule is then fired.
 Facts and rules are created by first defining them, as shown below: